Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Personality traits: Devoted, energetic, vocal

 Like the Bengal, Ocicats resemble wild animals.
-The difference between the two breeds, though, is that Ocicats have absolutely no wild cat DNA in their gene pool at all.
-It looks wild, but its temperament is exactly that of a domestic cat.
+The difference between the two breeds is that Ocicats have absolutely no wild cat DNA in their gene pool.
+They look wild but have the same temperament as a domestic cat.

 Ocicats are a mix of Siamese, Abyssinian, and the American Shorthair.
-Their personality consists of bits and pieces from each of those breeds.
-They’re great cats for homes with gentle children and even other pets.
+The traits of their parents can influence their personality, and it’s unclear which breed they’ll take after most.
+However, they’re great cats for homes with gentle children and other pets.

 They’re very social, friendly, and trainable.
 Some even love water!
 They need a lot of attention from their owners and don’t like being left alone if they don’t have another animal companion to spend time with.